 As for how Tokyo itself will actually look in 2049, given the rate at which that city reinvents itself it’s hard to say – but I’m guessing it won’t look like either of the Blade Runner films!

 Heading to Japan?
-Click the banner to pre-order a JR Pass:
+Click the banner to pre-order a JR Pass for a 40-dollar saving:

 Is the JR Pass worth it?
 See here